sindresorhus/on-change/readme.md

 The context (this) is set to the original object passed to `onChange` (with Proxy).

-#### isShallow
+#### options

+Type: `Object`

+- ##### options.isShallow

-Type: `Boolean`
+  Type: 'boolean'

-Default: false

-If true then deep changes will not trigger the callback, only changes to the immediate properties of the original object
+  If set to true then deep changes will not trigger the callback, only changes to the immediate properties of the original object.

 ## Use-case